 A virtual interview allows candidates and employers to communicate and interact over the internet using video interview software.
-The video software allows for face to face contact enabling engaging conversations to occur.
+The video software allows for the face to face contact enabling engaging conversations to occur.

 What are some common virtual interview questions?

-- Tell me little bit about yourself.
+- Tell me a little bit about yourself.